Uber denied new license in London for safety reasons | DW | 25.11.2019

 Uber's unsafe practices

-The risky practice also meant all the journeys were uninsured and that some took place with unlicensed drivers, one of which had previously had their licence revoked by TfL.
+The risky practice also meant all the journeys were uninsured and that some took place with unlicensed drivers, one of whom had previously had their licence revoked by TfL.

 Dismissed or suspended drivers could also create an Uber account and carry passengers.